A printable PDF of the Baccalaureate/Doctor of Medicine Scholarship Guidelines also is available.

 - Final selection and admission to the School of Medicine will be the responsibility of the Admissions Committee of Indiana University School of Medicine.

 Neither acceptance into the University of Southern Indiana nor a recommendation to forward the student’s application to the Admissions Committee of Indiana University School of Medicine guarantees acceptance by the School of Medicine.
 Selected students will have a provisional seat in Indiana University School of Medicine.
-The application will contain the following:

 NOTE: Students who decline USI’s offer of a B/MD Scholarship forfeit all future entitlement to this award.

-Retention and Progression – Once admitted into the program the student must meet defined criteria to claim the provisional seat reserved in the Indiana University School of Medicine.
+Provisional Indiana University School of Medicine Matriculation – Once admitted into the program the student must meet defined criteria to claim the provisional seat reserved in the Indiana University School of Medicine.
 Those criteria are as follows:

 - Continuous enrollment.

-- A cumulative GPA of 3.0 out of 4.0 is required for the first 31 undergraduate hours and a cumulative GPA of 3.5 out of 4.0 from 62 hours until baccalaureate degree is completed.
+- A cumulative GPA of 3.0 out of 4.0 is required for the first 31 undergraduate hours and a cumulative GPA of 3.5 out of 4.0 from 62 hours until Baccalaureate degree is completed.

 - Students must take the MCAT and obtain a score equal to the average of the previous year's entering class at Indiana University School of Medicine.